 BT TV isn’t a cable TV provider in the strictest sense of the term although all of BT Vision’s on-demand content is delivered into consumers’ homes via their broadband connection so this aspect is cable-related.

 What if I can’t get cable TV in my area?

 If our postcode checker tells you that you can’t get cable in your area right now it doesn’t mean that you won’t be able to get it in the future.

 The cable network is being extended every day with more towns and cities becoming cabled every week.
 So, if you really want cable TV then we recommend rechecking our cable TV postcode checker about once a month.
 Just as soon as your area becomes cabled we’ll have the details ready and waiting for you.

-Virgin Media’s almost 3.5 million subscribers enjoy a high quality digital TV service that brings them up to 245+ digital television channels including Sky 1, ESPN, Discovery and FX along with the full range of Freeview channels.
-Sports fans can enjoy a great line-up that includes ESPN, British Eurosport and Sky Sports 1.
+Virgin Media’s roughly 5 million subscribers enjoy a high quality digital TV service that brings them up over 200 digital television channels including Sky 1, ESPN, Discovery and FX along with the full range of Freeview channels.
+Sports fans can enjoy a great line-up that includes ESPN, Eurosport and Sky Sports 1.

 If you’re thinking of switching your TV provider, then it’s worth checking that you’re backing the right horse before putting your money down.
 Our comparison tables let you do just that, ensuring you get the important information so you can make the right choice.

 There is such a range of great TV packages out there that will enhance your viewing experience.
 Here are three great reasons to pick up a cable TV deal.

 Whatever your tastes, you should be able to find a TV package that ticks all your boxes as there’s such a huge amount of content out there.
 From the best UK and US entertainment and drama, an array of live sporting events or lists of the latest Hollywood blockbusters, you can’t fail to find something that’ll whet your appetite.